 Some stories don’t have a clear beginning, middle, and end.
 Life is about not knowing, having to change, taking the moment and making the best of it, without knowing what’s going to happen next.
 Delicious ambiguity.

-Tanya (she/her/hers) is an integrative therapist, grounded in relational and contemporary psychodynamic practice.
-She uses complementary emotionally-focused and narrative-based techniques to help people grow self-acceptance and self-worth and experience more satisfying relationships.
-She also brings a human-development-across-the-lifespan lens, informed in part by her own midlife career change.
+Tanya (she/her/hers) is a trauma-informed therapist grounded in relational and contemporary psychodynamic practice.
+Her approach is emotionally-focused and insight-based, bringing complementary acceptance and mindfulness strategies to help people reduce anxiety and depression, grow self-acceptance, heal trauma, and experience more satisfying relationships.
+She brings a human-development-across-the-lifespan lens, informed in part by her own midlife career change.

 Tanya approaches clients with a compassionate and open heart.
-She enjoys working with people who are navigating life transitions and identity development: helping them figure out what it all means and shaping the stories we tell ourselves.
+She enjoys working with people who are navigating life and career transitions and exploring their identity — helping them figure out what it all means and shaping the stories we tell ourselves.

-Tanya is passionate about getting comfortable with ambiguity and living in the “gray areas,” embracing vulnerability as strength, tackling perfectionism, self-doubt, and shame, improving relationships and communication, and helping creative people harness their superpowers.
-She is committed to building our connected resilience in an increasingly disconnected world.
+She is passionate about getting comfortable with ambiguity and living in the “gray areas,” embracing vulnerability as strength, tackling perfectionism, self-doubt, and shame, and improving communication.
+Tanya is committed to building our connected resilience in an increasingly disconnected world.

 Education and Credentials